Mayur Patil – The Small Spark MotopreneurFebruary 29, 2020

 - This will expand to tourist cars and taxi segment post March’20.

-Products for performance motorcycles in the segment 400cc and above is made by procuring the scrap filters from the dealerships/garages.
+Products for performance motorcycles in the 400cc segment and above is made from scrap filters procured from dealerships/garages.
 The idea is to recycle and reuse the plastic frames.
-Once the custom SCHÖRL filters are made, they will last for 100,000 kms.
-This means 10 plastic filters less per bike in the landfills.
-SCHÖRL is an eco-friendly product and reduces air pollution.
-With this approach we will be able to contribute on small level towards go-green.
+Once made, the custom SCHÖRL filters will last for 100,000 kms.
+Thus, ten plastic filters less per bike in the landfills.
+SCHÖRL is an eco-friendly product that reduces air pollution.
+With this approach we are contributing on a small level towards go-green.

-The Motopreneur – Mayur Patil’s advice to Budding Motopreneurs
+Mayur Patil – The Small Spark Motopreneur’s advice to Budding Motopreneurs

 There are many opportunities to scale up.
 If one path takes longer to reach the destination, you can always look out for a different approach.
 There is no destination in business.
 There are only milestones and the way.
 Sometimes you go uphill, sometimes you cruise or even crash.
 However, you never stop riding your favorite motorcycle, do you?
 That’s just the way the business is.
 Have fun at work, enjoy the journey!

 Connect with The Motopreneur – Mayur Patil at:

 Opposite Ganga Florentina, NIBM Annex, 411028